top of page

 YOUR STRENGTHS

-· Agreeable: receptive, peaceful, and easygoing
+· Agreeable: you are receptive, peaceful, and easygoing

 · Patient